Bucky O'Hare and the Toad Wars!: Home media releases

-Family Home Entertainment released all thirteen episodes of the show on six VHS cassettes in North America.
-In the United Kingdom, BBC Video released twelve out of the thirteen episodes across six VHS tapes, then Metrodome Entertainment released all thirteen episodes on a Region 2 DVD set, as well as a single volume DVD, both of which are now out of print.
+Sometime after its initial television airing, Family Home Entertainment in North America released all thirteen episodes of the series on six VHS tapes.
+In the United Kingdom, BBC Video released twelve out of the thirteen episodes across six VHS tapes.
+Metrodome Entertainment released all thirteen episodes on a Region 2 DVD set, as well as a single volume DVD, both of which are now out of print.